 What is GO Virginia and what is the primary goal of the organization?

 GO Virginia is a coalition of business, higher education, and community leaders and interested Virginians who recognize the significant economic headwinds that our state faces because of federal sequestration and other cuts, and who believe that Virginia’s economic future depends on strong private-sector growth and job creation in every region of the Commonwealth.
-To help foster that regional private-sector growth and job creation, the GO Virginia coalition will be working for state-level policies and resources that promote effective collaboration among business, education, and government in each region.
-The strategies and solutions must come from the bottom up—from collaborative innovation in each region among employers, entrepreneurs, investors, researchers, educators, governments, and other leaders.
-But the state government has a vital role to play in promoting this collaboration through financial incentives and technical assistance.
-The GO Virginia coalition is working on a bipartisan basis to develop these incentives by implementing the measures passed during the 2016 General Assembly Session.
+To help foster that regional private-sector growth and job creation, the GO Virginia coalition has worked to develop state-level policies and resources that promote effective collaboration among business, education, and government in each region.

 What kind of state-funded incentives do you have in mind?